UPPS 01.04.41 - Reporting Abuse of Minors and Training Policy

 Proof of compliance with the requirements of Texas Education Code, Section 51.976, is required seven business days prior to the first day of the camp.

-For Athletics Department day camps, the program camp operator will submit the camp staff and volunteer roster and the list of campers to the Associate Athletic Director or designee who will verify all staff and volunteers are in compliance prior to allowing the camp to utilize campus facilities.
+For Athletics Department day camps, the program camp operator will submit the camp staff and volunteer roster and the list of campers to the associate athletic director, or designee, who will verify all staff and volunteers are in compliance prior to allowing the camp to utilize campus facilities.

-CAMP REPORTS AND RETENTION OF RECORDS
+PROCEDURES FOR CAMP REPORTS AND RETENTION OF RECORDS

 CONFIDENTIALITY, IMMUNITY, AND RETALIATION